 In most situations, the surviving spouse or children compose the affidavit to establish ownership of the community property owned by the deceased as long as the deceased’s children are the children of the surviving spouse and the property is not valued at an amount greater than the limits set by Louisiana state law.

 The Louisiana Heirship Affidavit is used by a local court in Louisiana to establish ownership of all personal and real property not identified by a will.
-A Louisiana Heirship Affidavit is recorded in official land records in the local county office.
+A Louisiana Heirship Affidavit is recorded in official land records in the local parish office.

 How to Use an Affidavit of Heirship in Louisiana

 The Heirship process in Louisiana does not have to be initiated right after the passing of the decedent, however, it must be started within a few years after the person died.
 There must be no will and there must be no need for administration of the deceased’s estate.

 The determination of Heirship proceedings in Louisiana must be started in the parish where the deceased lived, or in the parish where the property of the deceased is located.
 If the decedent did not own any real property, then the proceedings may be started in the parish where the decedent had personal property.